simplesamlphp/simplesamlphp/docs/simplesamlphp-upgrade-notes-2.3.md

 - The language codes `pt-br` and `zh-tw` have been renamed to `pt_BR` and `zh_TW`.
   Please update your configuration to match the new names.

-- Endpoints are now only accepted in array-style.
+- Endpoints in metadata (e.g. "SingleSignOnLocation" and "AssertionCosumerService") can no longer be simple strings and are now only accepted in array-style.
 The old string-style was deprecated for 9 yrs already and was broken anyway.
-See [endpoints]
+See [endpoints] for the current format.

 [endpoints]: https://simplesamlphp.org/docs/stable/simplesamlphp-metadata-endpoints.html